Joelheile/CODE-SE19/README.md

 ## Getting Started

-The project is deployed on render.com and can be seen here (https://yfn-successes.onrender.com/).
+The project is deployed on render.com and can be seen [here](https://yfn-successes.onrender.com/).
 If you want to enhance the project, you are more then welcome.

 1. Duplicate the project and add your own mongoDB atlas credentials in a .env file.